BIDS/repro-case-studies/case-studies/arokem.md

 `scikit-learn`.
 In addition, the code depends on components of the [neuroimaging in Python](https://nipy.org) libraries.
 Approximately 30% of the module code was covered by unit tests, with a particular emphasis on core modules and utility functions that were reused.
 A few end-to-end tests were implemented to track regressions.
-Development of the software was done openly on Github, and it was also released under an attribution license.
+Development of the software was done openly on GitHub, and it was also released under an attribution license.

 Scripts using the module code were developed using the IPython notebook.
 These